 Many of you may be wondering, “What is a house concert?
 How will I recognize the signs that I might be having one?
 Are there any known treatments?”
 Relax.
 House concerts are among the most common forms of musical expression in a post-venue world.
 They’re a 3D interactive offline reality game in which players meet in a human dwelling space and make sounds at each other.
 Points are awarded for humor and charm.
 At the end of the night, players with the most points may score.*

 *Scoring is neither guaranteed nor likely.

-Here are some answers to questions I’m frequently asked.
+Here are answers to questions I’m frequently asked.

 Q: Is this a business?
 Are you a professional music promoter?